Surfing, snorkeling and relaxing at Sunset Beach

 A breathtaking beach of Oahu, a paradise for surfers in winter and a dream beach with calm, gentle waves in summer.
-Underwater adventures snorkeling and spectacular sunsets in vibrant colors are included.
+Underwater snorkelling adventures and spectacular sunsets in vibrant colours are included.

-In the north of the island of Oahu, on Highway 83, lies the Sunset Beach, which is about 3 kilometers long.
-Thanks to the breathtaking sunsets, the beach got its name.
-Every day, the setting sun bathes the ocean and surrounding landscape in deep orange-red colors and slowly disappears as a glowing ball of fire on the horizon.
-The vibrant colors are reflected in the ocean, creating a breathtaking image.
+In the north of the island of Oahu on Highway 83 lies Sunset Beach, which is about 3 kilometres long.
+The beach got its name due to the breathtaking sunsets.
+Every day, the setting sun bathes the ocean and surrounding landscape in deep orange-red colours and slowly disappears as a glowing ball of fire on the horizon.
+The vibrant colours are reflected in the ocean, creating a breathtaking image.
 There are few places in the world where you can see such a fascinating sunset.
-Besides Weimea Bay and Ehukai Beach (Banzai Pipeline), which is right next door, Sunset Beach is another widely known surf spot in Hawaii.
-The beach, is one of the beaches where the Triple Crown Surfing Contest, one of the most famous surfing competitions, is held annually.
-Five to ten meter high waves roll in the roaring ocean and almost challenge surfers to conquer the gigantic waves.
+Besides Waimea Bay and Ehukai Beach (Banzai Pipeline), which is right next door, Sunset Beach is another widely known surf spot in Hawaii.
+The beach is one of the beaches where the Triple Crown Surfing Contest, one of the most famous surfing competitions, is held annually.
+Five to ten meter high waves roll in the roaring ocean and challenge surfers to conquer the gigantic waves.
 Unlike other beaches in Hawaii, the waves do not break close to the beach, but far out in the ocean.
 To see the surf pros from Sunset Beach in action, it is recommended to have binoculars at hand.
 As the winter months pass and summer begins, the gigantic waves also flatten out and the rough ocean at Sunset Beach turns into a swimming and snorkeling paradise.
-The long sandy beach makes it easy to relax and enjoy the sun's rays in the warm fine sand.
-In the cool water there is not only the necessary cooling, but also heaps of colorful fish and sea creatures to see.
+The long sandy beach makes it easy to relax and enjoy the sunshine in the warm fine sand.
+In the water, you can not only find the necessary cooling but also heaps of colorful fish and sea creatures.
 Sunset Beach is a popular spot for snorkeling and exploring the underwater world during the summer months.
-Attention: If you want to snorkel here, you should not forget to pack your own equipment.
+Important: If you want to snorkel here, you should not forget to pack your own equipment.

 Good to know